Restless Sleep: Causes, Symptoms, and How to Fix It

 How many hours of restless sleep is normal?

 Restless sleep, in general, shouldn’t be considered a normal part of your sleep cycle.
 Instead, find ways to achieve better quality sleep.
-This is crucial if you want to improve and or maintain excellent health condition.
+This is crucial if you want to improve and or maintain excellent health conditions.

 Takeaway